Atomicbunny/7k00_16s/README.md

 9: run solvate_with_tmaomt2 to resolvate the system.
 This will create files that will be used in simulation.

-10: repeat twice more to create 3 separate random TMAO coordinate sets
+10: repeat twice more to create 3 separate pseudorandom TMAO coordinate sets

 11: run minimization/equilibration step